JYu1999/hugo-blowfish-blog/content/posts/speed-up-ci-by-43-percent-in-2-days/index.en.md

----
-title: "From 12 Minutes to 7 Minutes: A 43% CI Speedup in Two Days"
+title: "From 12 Minutes to 7 Minutes: How I Cut Our Company’s CI Time by 43% in Two Days"
 date: 2025-12-22T10:47:46+08:00
 draft: false
 tags: ["Technical"]